wenzhixin/bootstrap-table/site/docs/extensions/mobile.md

 - **Detail:**

-   Set true to change the view between card and table view depending on width and height given.
+  Set true to change the view between the card and table view depending on the width and height given.

 - **Default:** `false`